Our Verdict

 With DWR water-resistant treatment and an additional polyurethane (PU) membrane, this jacket was able to keep moisture from soaking through.
 We found that the shell fabric did have a tendency to show some wet-through with limited pressure, but thanks to the PU membrane, this did not make it all the way through the jacket.
 We were also impressed with the large, insulated hood and high collar.
 These two features certainly leveled up the protection level on frosty and stormy days.

 As is common with many jackets on the lower end of the price range, this jacket did not sport all water-resistant zippers.
-The velcro fabric flap over the center zip and the flaps on the smaller feature pockets were not sufficient on the deepest and wettest snow days, and we noticed a bit of moisture seeping into our pockets.
+The velcro fabric flap over the center zip and the flaps on the smaller feature pockets were insufficient on the deepest and wettest snow days, and we noticed a bit of moisture seeping into our pockets.
 Additionally, the velcro had a tendency to ice up and pop open when it was snowing.
 Despite these small insufficiencies, we were impressed overall with how this jacket performed in inclement weather, feeling like a solid bubble of warmth.

 Comfort and Fit